-Since 2017, Cartier’s patrimony is enriched with re-interpretation of mythical shaped-pieces and signed complications.
+Since 2017, Cartier’s patrimony is enriched with the re-interpretation of mythical shaped-pieces and signed complications.
 After the ‘Crash watch‘ and the ‘Tank Cintrée‘, Cartier has decided to pay tribute to another legendary shape.

 This year the newly called ‘Cartier Privé‘ collection celebrates its 3rd. birthday!